TomAnthony/itermocil/README.md

 ## Introduction

 iTermocil allows you to setup pre-configured layouts of windows and panes in [iTerm2](https://iterm2.com/), having each open in a specified directory and execute specified commands.
 You do this by writing YAML files to save your layouts.
-If your using session restoration or saved window layouts in iTerm, you should find iTermocil is a nice upgrade on that.
+If you are using session restoration or saved window layouts in iTerm, you should find iTermocil is a nice upgrade on that.

 iTermocil supports iTerm 2.x and the new 3.x (including later betas).
 It works better with the new 3.x versions which have improved Applescript support.